DaniCh-Coder/Data_Analysis/data-needed-for-project.md

 ## Analysis of Customer Address

-When analyzing the customer data structure, we see that it does not provide sufficient information.
+When analyzing the customer data structure, we see that it does provide sufficient information.
 Indeed, the table in the following figure shows a well-detailed data structure for a customer address.
 This includes a more comprehensive breakdown with data such as:

 - Address number
 - Neighborhood